-Meetings of the Board of Directors shall be presided over by the Chairperson of the Board, or, if no such person has been so designated or, in his or her absence, the President of the corporation or, in his or her absence, by the Vice President of the corporation or, in the absence of each of these persons, by a Chairperson chosen by a majority of the directors present at the meeting.
-The Secretary of the corporation shall act as secretary of all meetings of the board, provided that, in his or her absence, the presiding officer shall appoint another person to act as Secretary of the Meeting.
+Meetings of the Board of Directors shall be presided over by the President of the corporation or, in his or her absence, by the Vice President of the corporation or, in the absence of each of these persons, by a Chairperson chosen by a majority of the directors present at the meeting.
+The Secretary of the corporation shall act as secretary of all meetings of the Board, provided that, in his or her absence, the presiding officer shall appoint another person to act as Secretary of the Meeting.

-Meetings shall be governed by Roberts Rules of Order as modified by the Chairman of the Board, insofar as such rules are not inconsistent with or in conflict with the Articles of Incorporation, these Bylaws, or with provisions by law.
+Meetings shall be governed by Roberts Rules of Order as modified by the Board of Directors, insofar as such rules are not inconsistent with or in conflict with the Articles of Incorporation, these Bylaws, or with provisions by law.

 SECTION 14.
 VACANCIES

-Vacancies on the Board of Directors shall exist (1) on the death, resignation or removal of any director, and (2) whenever the number of authorized directors is increased.
+Vacancies on the Board of Directors shall exist (1) on the death, resignation or removal of any Director, and (2) whenever the number of authorized Directors is increased.

-Any director may resign effective upon giving written notice to the Chairperson of the Board, the President, the Secretary, or the Board of Directors, unless the notice specifies a later time for the effectiveness of such resignation.
-No director may resign if the corporation would then be left without a duly elected director or directors in charge of its affairs, except upon notice to the Office of the Attorney General or other appropriate agency of this state.
+Any Director may resign effective upon giving written notice to a member of the Board of Directors, unless the notice specifies a later time for the effectiveness of such resignation.
+No director may resign if the corporation would then be left without a duly elected Director or Directors in charge of its affairs, except upon notice to the Office of the Attorney General or other appropriate agency of this state.

 Directors may be removed from office, with or without cause, as permitted by and in accordance with the laws of this state.

-Unless otherwise prohibited by the Articles of Incorporation, these Bylaws or provisions of the law, vacancies on the board may be filled as described in Section 5 above.
+Unless otherwise prohibited by the Articles of Incorporation, these Bylaws or provisions of the law, vacancies on the Board may be appointed by the President with Board approval for the remainder of the calendar year.

 SECTION 15.
 NONLIABILITY OF DIRECTORS

 The directors shall not be personally liable for the debts, liabilities, or other obligations of the corporation.

+The corporation may only be obligated to a debt or liability through approval by a quorum of the Board of Directors.

 SECTION 16.
 INDEMNIFICATION BY CORPORATION OF DIRECTORS AND OFFICERS

-The directors and officers of the corporation shall be permissible under the laws of this state.
+The directors and Officers of the corporation shall be covered, per the laws of this state.

 SECTION 17.
 INSURANCE FOR CORPORATE AGENTS